icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [Learning to Infer Graphics Programs from Hand-Drawn Images](https://proceedings.neurips.cc/paper/2018/hash/6788076842014c83cedadbe6b0ba0314-Abstract.html) - ***NeurIPS'18***, 2018. [[All Versions](https://scholar.google.com/scholar?cluster=14065112485794121024&as_sdt=0,5)].
 The method learns a model that uses program synthesis techniques to recover a graphics program from drawing primitives.
 These programs have constructs like variable bindings, iterative loops, or simple kinds of conditionals.
 With a graphics program in hand, we can correct errors made by the deep network and extrapolate drawings.

+* [babble: Learning Better Abstractions with E-Graphs and Anti-unification](https://dl.acm.org/doi/abs/10.1145/3571207) - ***POPL'23***, 2023. [[All Versions](https://scholar.google.com/scholar?cluster=7935064016901049715&as_sdt=0,5)].
+This paper proposes library learning modulo theory (LLMT), a new library learning algorithm that additionally takes as input an equational theory for a given problem domain.
+LLMT uses e-graphs and equality saturation to compactly represent the space of programs equivalent modulo the theory, and uses a novel e-graph anti-unification technique to find common patterns in the corpus more directly and efficiently.

 ### Problem Solving